beimnet-11/wireframing/README.md

   - Simple sketches or basic digital layouts that focus on the overall structure and placement of elements rather than visual details.
   - Typically used in the **early stages** of design to brainstorm ideas, explore layouts, and communicate concepts quickly

+## Popular Wireframing Tools

+Several tools are commonly used for creating wireframes, each offering different features and levels of fidelity.
+Some popular options include:

+- **Balsamiq** – Great for low-fidelity wireframes, quick sketches, and brainstorming ideas.
+- **Adobe XD** – Use